thedimas3007/MindyLib/README.md

   * [ ] ~~Colorful output of tests~~
   * [ ] Comprehensive documentation
   * [ ] Mod support as some sort of "plugin"
+  * [ ] Make layer rendering system
+    * RotatedLayer, TintedLayer, etc
+    * So that I won't have to reimplement many block

 * **Rendering implementation progress**
   * [x] Campaign